 Participation keys are valid for a specific round range.
 Make sure to renew participation keys or mark the account offline before the current participation key expires.
 Your account will not automatically be marked offline.

 Visit the Renew Participation Keys section for detailed instructions.

 Ensure that Participation Nodes are working properly¶

-Blocks are timestamped using the clock time from the block proposer's node, so keep your node clock accurate and on time.
+- clock is accurate (blocks are timestamped using the clock time from the block proposer's node, so keep your node clock accurate and on time)

 Securely Store Participation Keys¶